Help Line

 How do I order replacement parts for a Symmons product?

-To locate a local parts distributor that carries Symmons Genuine Replacement Parts, call 1-800-SYMMONS (796-6667) or email us at gethelp@symmons.com.
+To locate a parts distributor near you that carries genuine Symmons Replacement Parts, call 1-800-SYMMONS (796-6667) or email us at gethelp@symmons.com.

 Do I have to use Symmons Genuine Replacement Parts?

-Yes!
-Using inferior generic parts in place of Genuine Symmons Replacement Parts will void the Symmons warranty.
+Using inferior generic parts in place of Genuine Symmons Replacement Parts will void the Symmons warranty and could damage the product.

 I need to return a Symmons product.
 How do I do it?